-Water Cooled Jumpers (WJ) are equipped with full length filter tubes, to insure the free flow of water throughout the entire cable.
+Water Cooled Jumpers (WCJ) are equipped with full length filter tubes, to insure the free flow of water throughout the entire cable.
 Acute bending or kinking will not reduce water flow.
 To order cables you need to determine:

 - Type of end